-It is a Shaiva Panchayatan, or a group of five temples within a large enclosure.
-The central shrine is dedicated to Lord Shiva and the remaining four temples dedicated to goddess Parvati, Sri Ganapathi, Surya Bhagwan and Lord Vishnu.
-This is the largest, most complete and the best-preserved example of the mediaeval temples of the Deccan of the Indo-Aryan style.
+It is a Shaiva Panchayatan or a group of five temples within a large enclosure.
+The central shrine is dedicated to Lord Shiva and the remaining four temples are dedicated to goddess Parvati, Sri Ganapathi, Surya Bhagwan, and Lord Vishnu.
+This is the largest, most complete, and best-preserved example of the medieval temples of the Deccan of the Indo-Aryan style.

 The temple is an astonishing display of stone carvings and sculptures portraying the stories from the Puranas, Mahabharata & Ramayana.
-Sculptures of Gods, Goddesses, Apsaras, Yakshas, Kinnaras and Gandharvas ornaments entire complex.
-The temple of Lord Shiva is beautifully proportioned and consists of an assembly hall called sabha mandapa and the Shivlinga is enshrined by a towered ceiling called the gabhara.
-Central shrine consists of three impressive and pillared porches at the entrance.
+Sculptures of Gods, Goddesses, Apsaras, Yakshas, Kinnaras, and Gandharvas adorn the entire complex.
+The temple of Lord Shiva is beautifully proportioned and consists of an assembly hall called sabha mandapa and the Shivlinga is enshrined by a towering ceiling called the gabhara.
+The central shrine consists of three impressive and pillared porches at the entrance.
 The design of this temple is unique consisting of beautiful stone carvings and shikhara different from any other Indo-Aryan temples.
-The pillared hall of Lord Vishnu's temple is elegant, small and one of the finest in this part of the region.
+The pillared hall of Lord Vishnu's temple is elegant, small, and one of the finest in this part of the region.
 Facing the main entrance is a Nandi pavilion housing a stone bull.

 Gargoti Museum is another important place of sightseeing in Sinnar, which is about 6 km from Sinnar Bus Station.
-It is one of the best museums in the world with large collection of zeolites which are micro porous crystalline solids with well-defined rich structures similar to that of diamonds or other precious stones.
-Pride of India, Sarswati Puraskar, and Sinnar Gaurav are some among the awards that has given to appreciate this mesmerizing museum founded by Mr. Krishna Chandra Pandey, an ex-merchant navy officer.
-Gargoti museum is the only museum in India that displays the mineral treasures of the earth like rocks, minerals and crystals varying in nature, shape, color and application.
+It is one of the best museums in the world with a large collection of zeolites which are microporous crystalline solids with well-defined rich structures similar to that of diamonds or other precious stones.
+Pride of India, Sarswati Puraskar, and Sinnar Gaurav are some of the awards that have been given to appreciate this mesmerizing museum founded by Mr. Krishna Chandra Pandey, an ex-merchant navy officer.
+Gargoti museum is the only museum in India that displays the mineral treasures of the earth like rocks, minerals, and crystals varying in nature, shape, color, and application.

 The museum houses a collection of mineral specimens native to the region.
-The exhibits in the museums includes specimen of diamonds, cut stones, light green cubical apophyllite, crystals of yellow calcite, blue-green aquamarine, cavansite and rare foreign minerals.
+The exhibits in the museum include a specimen of diamonds, cut stones, light green cubical apophyllite, crystals of yellow calcite, blue-green aquamarine, cavansite, and rare foreign minerals.
 These are displayed in two galleries namely 'Minerals from the Deccan Plateau' located on the first floor and 'The Prestige Gallery' on the ground floor.

 Entry Fee for Museum: Rs.
-100 per person.
+100 for Person.